mjboos/selfattention_audio/README.md

 ![](https://github.com/mjboos/selfattention_audio/workflows/CI/badge.svg)

 Do you like deep learning-based auditory encoding models?
-Always wanted to train a deep recurrent model to predict brain activity from an auditory stimulus (i.e. spectrogram)?
+Always wanted to train a deep recurrent model to predict brain activity from an auditory stimulus (i.e. spectrogram) but vanilla GRU/LSTM/RNN immediately overfit?
-Also interested in gaining some *interpretability* of whatever is learned by such a model in terms of the parts of the spectrogram that are important?
+Are you also interested in gaining some *interpretability* of whatever is learned by such a model in terms of the parts of the spectrogram that matter for predicting?

 This library allows you to train a recurrent DNN (a GRU) and then learns a self-attention mechanism that weighs hidden states - the resulting weighted tensor is used to predict brain activity (or whatever you choose as a target).
 It also contains many variations of this model type (CNN + GRU + attention, shared attention between targets, multi-head attention etc) and some functions for visualizing the computed attention weights on a spectrogram.